-Jennifer Williams, an associate at Grant & Eisenhofer, focuses on False Claims Act, antitrust, and consumer class action litigation.
-She is the co-author of "Controlling Government Contractors: Can the False Claims Act be More Effective?," 14 Sedona Conf.
+Jennifer Williams, an associate at Grant & Eisenhofer, focuses on False Claims Act, antitrust, and consumer litigation.

+Ms. Williams is the co-author of "Controlling Government Contractors: Can the False Claims Act be More Effective?," 14 Sedona Conf.
 J. 1 (2013).
+She also co-authored "Collecting Evidence in Financial Fraud Cases: Insider Trading," materials used, and translated into Mandarin, as a part of a training program sponsored by Emory University School of Law for prosecutors in the Shanghai, China prosecutors office.